signalfx/signalfx-agent/README.md

 agent to determine which processes are listening on network ports on the host.
 Otherwise, there is nothing built into the agent that requires privileges.
-When using a package to install the agent, the agent binary is given those capabilities in the package post-install script, but then run as the `signalfx-agent` user.
-If you are not using the `host` observer, then you can remove those capabilities from the agent binary if so desired.
+When using a package to install the agent, the agent binary is given those capabilities in the package post-install script, but the agent is run as the `signalfx-agent` user.
+If you are not using the `host` observer, then you can strip those capabilities from the agent binary if so desired.

 You should generally not run the agent as `root` unless you can't use capabilities for some reason.